rdmpage/wild-json-ld/README.md

 OUP embeds JSON-LD in their web pages, e.g. https://academic.oup.com/botlinnean/article/183/3/373/3092408

-:warning: Note the horrible image URLs that include timestamps and other ephemeral parameters.
+- :warning: Note the horrible image URLs that include timestamps and other ephemeral parameters.
-::warning: Note the nested `schema:isPartOf` relationships to model a `ScholarlyArticle` within a `PublicationIssue` within a `Periodical`.
+- :warning: Note the nested `schema:isPartOf` relationships to model a `ScholarlyArticle` within a `PublicationIssue` within a `Periodical`.

 [oup.json](oup.json)